 The current members of the Compensation Committee are John F. Brinkley (Chairman), Robert Sroka and William L. Healey.
-During 2010, the Compensation Committee met five times.
+During 2011, the Compensation Committee met five times.
 The functions of the Compensation Committee include administering management incentive compensation plans, establishing the compensation of executive officers and reviewing the compensation of directors.
 The Committee generally approves equity awards for the Company's other employees and non-equity compensation for the Company's executive officers.
 However, the Committee has delegated to the Company's Chief Executive Officer the discretion to award to non-executive employees in any one calendar year up to 100,000 stock options in the aggregate, with a maximum individual award of 10,000.
 The Company's Chief Executive Officer, with assistance from the Director of Human Resources and their support staff, provides recommendations to the Compensation Committee regarding compensation for those employees reporting directly to the Chief Executive Officer.
 However, the Committee retains full discretion to modify any compensation recommendations by the Chief Executive Officer or other members of management.

-In 2010, the Company engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers and other key employees.
-Pearl Meyer provided the Compensation Committee with relevant market data and alternatives to consider when making compensation decisions regarding the Chief Executive Officer and the Company's other executives.
-In 2010, the Compensation Committee has had direct access to Pearl Meyer and the opportunity to review various issues relating to executive compensation in executive session with Pearl Meyer, without management in attendance, on an "as needed" basis.
-For compensation decisions affecting 2011, the Company will continue to utilize the assistance of Pearl Meyer.
+In 2011, the Company's management engaged the assistance of Pearl Meyer & Partners ("Pearl Meyer"), a compensation consulting firm, to assist the Compensation Committee in reviewing total compensation for the Company's named executive officers, other key employees and directors.
+Pearl Meyer provided the Compensation Committee with relevant market data and alternatives to consider when making compensation decisions regarding the Chief Executive Officer, the Company's other executives and the directors.
+In 2011, direct access to Pearl Meyer, with or without management in attendance, was offered to the Compensation Committee, on an "as needed" basis.
+Company management also engaged Pearl Meyer for assistance with general trends in compensation, specific advice with respect to particular employees and data requests to help clarify the appropriate compensation benchmarks for unique or "hybrid" job descriptions.
+For compensation decisions affecting 2012, the Company will continue to utilize the assistance of Pearl Meyer.

-The Compensation Committee operates pursuant to a formal written charter that sets out the functions that this Committee is to perform.
+The Compensation Committee operates pursuant to a formal written charter that sets out the functions that it is to perform.
 The Compensation Committee reviews and reassesses the adequacy of the Compensation Committee Charter on an annual basis.
 A copy of the Compensation Committee Charter is available on the Company's website at www.sypris.com.